Win10to7/10to7CredProvHostHook/README.md

 # CredProvHostHook

 > [!CAUTION]
-> **This repository contains a version of CredProvHostHook from that may 2025 and it is considered unfinished and is not usable in its current state.
-This repo was made to archive the project's code, use at your own risk.**

-> [!CAUTION]
 > **CredProvHostHook was only tested on Windows 10 version 21H2 (VB) and might not work on anything else.**

 > [!WARNING]